ariknel/mqtt-vision-robot/README.md

          Motors / Sensors
 ```

 > The phone acts as both broker and client.
-The ESP32 connects to the broker using the phone's local IP over shared WiFi.
-No cloud dependency, no external setup.
+The ESP32 connects using the phone's local IP over shared WiFi.
+No cloud dependency.

 ### MQTT Topic Structure